ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 DIGIT1          = %x31-39                         ; 1-9 non-zero digit
 ~~~~

+Applying the numerical `element-index` is required to select the corresponding
+element.
+JSONPath allows it to be negative (see {{index-semantics}}).

 Notes:
 1. An `element-index` is an integer (in base 10, as in JSON numbers).
 2. As in JSON numbers, the syntax does not allow octal-like integers with leading zeros such as `01` or `-01`.